yashrajOjha/football-data-viz/README.md

 Hello !
 In this repository I'll be uploading python files I created for as the title suggests football data visualizations, some example being player shot maps, pass maps, action maps and many others.

 ## [Scraping UnderStat Shot Data](https://github.com/yashrajOjha/football-data-viz/blob/main/Scraping%20Understat%20Data.ipynb)
-For any visualization you always need, this python file has the code to scrap data from Under Stat, a site where you will find detailed xG statistics for the top European leagues.
+For any visualization you always need data, this python file has the code to scrap data from Under Stat, a site where you will find detailed xG statistics for the top European leagues.

 In our case, we will scrap shots data of Real Madrid vs Betis - La Liga 21/22.
 Firstly we parse the website data using Beautiful Soup, basically extract data from 'script' tags in the website.
 This raw data is then cleaned and loaded up as json.
 After that I create lists to store values like, the team Name, X and Y coordinates of the shot, result, expected goals and situation.